 The blue sign shown here is that which you find in a woonerf, or in English "living street".
 This is the modern equivalent of a play street, and the sign shows kids playing as being larger, and more important, than cars.
 There is a video showing streets built along these lines.

 Update: Anneke in her response to this item tells me that the speed limit in a woonerf is "walking pace." i.e. about 5 km/h

-2011 update: In 2010 there was some confusion about this in the comments (below), and for a while I edited this page to say that "play street" was just a place-holder and that real play-streets had never really existed.
+2011 update: In 2010 there was some confusion about this in the comments (below).
+For a while I wondered if "play street" was just a place-holder and whether real play-streets had ever existed.
 However, then TH posted some very compelling evidence that the post was correct in the first place.
 Click on the photo for more information:

 The road sign pictures at the top are taken from "The Book of Knowledge" sixth edition printed in 1959.
 The photo of children on a play street came from the londonplay website.
 While play street signs are not easy to find in the UK now, woonerf signs are very easy to find.
 The woonerf sign came from a signpost just around the corner.
 There are many of them all around the Netherlands.